zackboll/opencv_core_ada/README.md

 Current intentional limitations include:

-1. **Primarily 2-D dense `Mat`.**
+1. **The public dense `Mat` model is primarily 2-D.**
-   N-dimensional Mat support has not yet been designed as a public Ada abstraction.
+   N-dimensional Mat support has not yet been designed as an idiomatic Ada abstraction.

-2. **No `SparseMat` or `UMat` public layer.**
+2. **No public `SparseMat` or `UMat` layer.**

-3. **Typed access is not yet available for every depth.**
+3. **Typed direct access does not cover every depth.**
-   Public typed access currently concentrates on UInt8 and Float32, plus Vec3 forms.
+   Public typed element/row access currently concentrates on UInt8 and Float32, including Vec3 forms.

 4. **Scalar-valued APIs represent at most four components.**
-   Operations returning `Scalar` validate channel limits rather than silently losing data.
+   Operations returning `Scalar` validate channel limits instead of silently losing data.

-5. **Some OpenCV operations have depth-specific restrictions.**
-   The binding preserves those semantics; for example, `Trace` currently rejects Float16.

-6. **Basic arithmetic emphasizes same-shape, same-depth, same-channel Mat/Mat operations.**
-   Scalar operands, mixed-depth policies, and many masked arithmetic variants remain future work.
+5. **OpenCV depth restrictions are preserved.**
+   For example, several mathematical/sorting operations reject Float16, while other APIs such as `Set_Identity` can accept it.

+6. **Arithmetic overloads are intentionally conservative.**
+   The public API does not yet reproduce the large Mat/Scalar, mixed-depth, and masked overload matrix from C++.

+7. **`Invert` and `Solve` currently expose LU behavior only.**
+   SVD/QR/Cholesky/eigen decomposition modes need deliberate Ada designs.

-7. **No general C++ expression-template equivalent.**
+8. **No general `cv::MatExpr` equivalent.**
-   `cv::MatExpr` is intentionally not exposed.
-The Ada API uses explicit operations.
+   The Ada interface uses explicit operations.

-8. **No raw public data pointers.**
+9. **No raw public pixel pointers.**
-   Safe typed and copied-row access is preferred over leaking OpenCV memory-layout details.
+   Safe typed access and copied-row APIs are preferred over leaking OpenCV memory-layout details.

+10. **No public raw OpenCV flag integers.**
+    Current wrapped modes use strong Ada enums or deliberately narrower APIs.

-9. **OpenCV 4.x compatibility is not yet characterized release by release.**
+11. **OpenCV 4.x compatibility is not characterized release by release.**

-10. **The API is pre-1.0.**
+12. **The API is pre-1.0.**
-    Public signatures may evolve as larger Core families reveal better Ada abstractions.
+    Public signatures may evolve as decomposition, spectral, N-D, and persistence families are added.

----

-# Scope and non-goals

-The long-term goal is broad coverage of **portable, user-facing OpenCV Core functionality**.

-Literal wrapping of every symbol under OpenCV's `core` source tree is not a goal.

-The following implementation/backend surfaces are expected to remain out of scope unless a concrete need appears:

-- HAL implementation interfaces;
-- SIMD/intrinsics internals;
-- DirectX interoperability;
-- OpenGL interoperability;
-- VA-API interoperability;
-- internal OpenCL implementation details;
-- IPP backend integration;
-- internal parallel backend/plugin interfaces;
-- other implementation-specific plumbing that is not part of a normal portable Core workflow.

-The project favors a coherent Ada interface over a misleading claim of 100% symbol-for-symbol C++ coverage.

----

-# Error handling

-The public API raises Ada exceptions rather than returning C-style status codes.

-Across the language boundary:

-1. the thick Ada layer validates public preconditions where practical;
-2. the C++ shim validates ABI-level arguments;
-3. OpenCV is called inside exception containment;
-4. C++ exceptions are caught;
-5. a stable status and diagnostic are returned to Ada;
-6. the thick Ada layer raises the appropriate Ada exception.

-Public callers do not interact with the internal C status API.

 ---